open-telemetry/opentelemetry-erlang/apps/opentelemetry_exporter/README.md

 for more information on securing HTTP requests in Erlang.

 ### OS Environment

+Lastly, configuring the exporter can be done with OS environment variables, which take precedence:

 - `OTEL_EXPORTER_OTLP_ENDPOINT`: The URL to send traces and metrics to, for traces the path `v1/traces` is appended to the path in the URL.
 - `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT`: URL to send only traces to.
 This takes precedence for exporting traces and the path of the URL is kept as is, no suffix is appended.